-- Contact Information Jeff Kukert, program coordinator jeffrey.kukert@ndscs.edu 701-671-2515 Barnard Hall 122 - Delivery Methods Face-to-Face: Wahpeton
+Jeff Kukert, program coordinator Jeffrey.Kukert@ndscs.edu 701-671-2515 Barnard Hall 122

 The Heating, Ventilating, Air Conditioning, and Refrigeration (HVAC/R) Technology program provides a balance of theory and application, in keeping with the philosophy of the North Dakota State College of Science.
 This includes a solid foundation of the principles of heating, ventilation, air conditioning, and refrigeration combined with extensive laboratory experience.